 Certification in Practice of Data Analytics

-Data Analytics is a burgeoning field due to the exponential growth of information created with today’s sophisticated technologies.
-The Certification in Practice of Data Analytics (CPDA) offers working professionals the opportunity to acquire the knowledge and skills that support the management and use of big data.
-In addition, you will be able to apply what you're learning immediately to real-world situations.
-Learn to ask the right questions, make inferences, and publish results.
+The Certification in Practice of Data Analytics (CPDA) offers working professionals the opportunity to acquire the knowledge and skills that support the management and use of big data - learn to ask the right questions, make inferences, and publish results.
+Students will be able to apply what they've learned immediately to real-world situations.

 What You Will Learn